wp-plugins/support-great-writers/readme.txt

 2. Widget displayed in the Side-Bar (your styling may differ)

 == Changelog ==
+=1.0.1 =
+* Updated screenshots to highlight the fact that users should change their Amazon Associate ID.
+* Plugin is now owned and maintained by [Loudlever, Inc.](http://www.loudlever.com)
+* Update Release (03/26/2010)

 = 1.0 =
 * Plugin Release (10/23/2009)